boo62/biotrack/README.rst

 --------------

 biotrack is available as a Python package.
-Istallation requires setuptools and is tested for Python 2.7.6 and higher.
+Istallation requires setuptools and is tested for Python 2.7.6 and 2.7.11.

 Uncompress the tar.gz file and cd inside it.
 (If you are reading this you probably already have.)